MSZ98/pcf8574/README.md

 # PCF8574
-Arduino library for PCF8574 io expander module
+Arduino library for PCF8574 IO expander module

 ## Supported boards
 Should work on most of the boards, tested on UNO and ESP32DevKitV1